peterhry/peterhrynkow.com/resume.md

 Jan 2018 - Nov 2018

 Responsibilities:

-- Prepared technical design documentation for new and existing features
+- Preparing technical design documentation for new and existing features
-- Designed and built a web-based chat client using **React** and **Firebase**
+- Designing and building a web-based chat client using **React** and **Firebase**
-- Led the front-end development team in delivering high-quality code each sprint
+- Leading the front-end development team in delivering high-quality code each sprint
 - Mentoring and coaching junior developers